PulseMakerWin/community/governance/polls/YourPoll.md

 ---
-title: Should we make a poll - October 28, 2024
+title: Should we make a poll - November 01, 2024
 summary: Should we make a poll for PulseMaker
 parameters:
     input_format: